A New Crop of Community Workshops & Events for 2026

 • Scissors and other equipment (maybe even an Embroidery Machine!)

-Pop-Up Sewing Makerspace
+Pop-Up Sewing Makerspace & Clothing Swap

 Join Heather Ireland (tailor, upcycler and costume-designer) of Langford-based Mythrose for a fantastic opportunity to get some expert help, learn new techniques, and connect with fellow sewing enthusiasts.
-This edition of our Sewing Makerspace is intended for folks who are already working on a project, NOT for people just learning how to sew.
-This will be a great opportunity to get some tips to help complete Halloween costumes or get started on your winter holiday sewing projects. 🎃🌲
+This workshop is intended for folks who are already working on a project, NOT for people just learning how to sew.
+Heather will offer valuable guidance, answer your questions and help you tackle your sewing projects … and she’ll bring along a few sewing machines, a serger and other equipment!

-Register below for Group #1Group #2, or Group #3 and please click on the Project Background Form button to share information that will help us better prepare for your participation in the workshop.
+Register below for Group #1 or Group #2 and please click on the Project Background Form button to share information that will help us better prepare for your participation in the workshop.

 Got a question or curiosity about this workshop session?
 Drop us a note.